colebrookson/r-for-biology/sessions/week5.md

   - The function should return the mean `total_g` column for the subset dataframe

-  4. Create a dataframe called ‘loop_df’ that lists the mean total mass of the urchins of each species in each state/province.
+  **Question 4.
+Create a dataframe called ‘loop_df’ that lists the mean total mass of the urchins of each species in each state/province.**

     **NOTE**: This is the hardest question in this exercise set!
 Don’t be discouraged if the answer eludes you at first.
 The goal here is to get you thinking like a programmer and solving problems you may not have considered before, and so we are trying to push you out of your comfort zone a little bit.
-Embrace it, challenges are fun :)
+Embrace it, challenges are fun.

     To do this, build a nested for loop to populate a matrix with the mean mass for each species and each province/state, and then change the matrix into a dataframe.
 Make use of your function from the last question.
 For this question you will write a nested for loop (that is, a loop within a loop) that will populate a matrix via each iteration of the loop.
 A more detailed outline of the problem follows: